 A question was asked about which country they would prefer to collaborate with and why, to know the reasons for their preference or non-preference.
-Respondents prefer to collaborate with Great Britain, Germany, Japan, USA, Canada, Netherlands, Australia as these countries are considered to have programmes, cutting-age research excellent research culture and infrastructure.
-Respodents have preferred UK, USA and France for their knowledge exchange, better understanding in research: Netherlands, Germany, Australia, and China for better academic connections and specialization in that domain, common research agenda.
-Respondents chosen Australia, have USA, Norway for joint-venture ongoing projects including students' mobility (UK); US, Canada, Switzerland, France, Columbia, Japan, Germany, Hong Kong for
+Respondents prefer to collaborate with Great Britain, Germany, Japan, USA, Canada, Netherlands, Australia as these countries are considered to have programmes, cutting-age research research culture and infrastructure.
+Respodents have preferred UK, USA and France for their knowledge exchange, better understanding in Netherlands, Germany, Australia, and China for better academic connections and specialization in that domain, common research agenda.
+Respondents chosen Australia, Norway USA, joint-venture ongoing projects including students' mobility (UK); US, Canada, Switzerland, France, Columbia, Japan, Germany, Hong Kong for